Observe Ballerina programs

 Prometheus and Grafana are used for metrics monitoring, and Jaeger is used for distributed tracing.

-Ballerina logs can be fed to any external log monitoring system like the Elastic Stack to perform log monitoring and analysis.
+Ballerina logs can be fed to any external log monitoring system like the Elastic to perform log monitoring and analysis.

 Observe a Ballerina service